 Cenote Dos Ojos

 Located just 15 minutes north of Tulum off Highway 307, or a one hour drive from Cancun Airport, Cenote Dos Ojos is a flooded cave system first discovered in 1986.
-Although it continues to be explored today, the cave system is known to extend at least 61km, and is one of the deepest known cave passages with a depth of 118 metres.
+Although it continues to be explored today, the cave system is known to extend at least 61 km, and is one of the deepest known cave passages with a depth of 118 meters.
 Dos Ojos, meaning ‘two eyes’, refers to the two cenotes connected by a large cavern zone.
 One of these cenotes is clear blue water, giving snorkelers and divers high visibility.
 The other, named the ‘black eye’, is virtually light-free and visitors will need a flashlight to dive here.
 The area is very cramped however, and isn’t for everyone.
 There are also dry caves which divers can surface at, including the famous bat cave.
 Remember to bring food with you to this cenote, as there are no restaurants on site.
-Stay in Tulum at the exceptional La Valise Tulum.
+Best hotel in Tulum: La Valise Tulum.

 Just off the highway between Chichen Itza and Valladolid is the beautiful secluded Cenote Azul, situated in an ecological and archaeological park.
-The cenote is 26 metres deep, surrounded by vegetation, and has crystal clear water perfect for swimming in.
+The cenote is 26 meters deep, surrounded by vegetation, and has crystal clear water perfect for swimming in.
 The beautiful turquoise water and marine life also make this a divers dream.
 If you aren’t a diver, there are still plenty of things to do here, such as jumping off the mini cliff into the water, wading through the shallow pools, or simply having a picnic in the beautiful area.
 From the nearby Playa Del Carmen or Tulum, visitors can take an inexpensive minivan or taxi to reach Cenote Azul.
-Stay in Playa del Carmen at the awesome Grand Hyatt Playa del Carmen Resort.
+Best hotel in Playa del Carmen: Grand Hyatt Playa del Carmen Resort.

 Located in Dzitnup, this underground cenote is one of the most photographed cenotes in the Yucatan.
 The massive hole in the ceiling allows a huge system of roots to reach towards the water nearly 8 meters below.
-To access the cenote, visitors must go down a stone staircase, followed by a wooden staircase that leads to a viewing platform.
-From here, you can swim through the crystal clear water.
-A series of ropes have been set up to make it easier to cross the water, and snorkeling equipment is available to rent.
-Stay in Valladolid at the exceptional Casa Marlene.
+To access the cenote, head down the stone staircase, followed by a wooden staircase that leads to a viewing platform.
+There are a series of ropes that have been set up to make it easier to cross the water.
+Best hotel in Valladolid: Casa Marlene

 For those who want to mix a little history into their holiday, Cenote Ponderosa is perfect for discovering some Mayan rituals.
 Also known as the Garden of Eden, this cenote was once the location of human sacrifices and the offerings of jade and gold, which were thrown into the water.
 The cenote is 15 meters deep, and visitors will see shimmering fish flitting in and out of underwater caves.
 The area is covered partly by a rocky ceiling, as if chiseled from the side of the rainforest.
 Visitors can jump from the rocky ledge and swim out to the sunny freshwater pond for snorkeling, or experience cavern and cave diving.
 Diving equipment is available to rent on site.
-Stay in Xpu Ha at the wonderful Hotel Esencia.
+Best hotel in Xpu Ha: Hotel Esencia.

 Cenote Grutas de Loltun

 Amidst the Maya Jungle and just a 15 minute drive from the Mayan pyramids at Chichen Itza is the town of Yokdzonot.
 Follow the signs to the Ecological Park and you’ll find the beautiful freshwater cenote.
 The cenote is run by 18 local Mayan females, so ensure you take care when visiting this delicate area.
 The site itself is enchanting and the women who run it have set up several facilities including a restaurant, kitchen, and public bathrooms.
-Stay in Mérida at the exceptional Villa Tievoli Bed & Breakfast.
+Best hotel in Mérida: Villa Tievoli Bed & Breakfast.

 Gran Cenote is just like a remote tropical beach in an underground cave!
 Wander down the path to the white, sandy shoreline at the bottom before descending through gardens of tropical foliage.
 Snorkeling is the main attraction here, along with the fish, turtles, and stalagmites.
-Stay in Tulum at the exceptional La Valise Tulum.
+Best hotel in Tulum: La Valise Tulum.